-Commission meaning is a sum of money provided by an employer to an employee as a fee or proportion for completing a specific job or for attracting new business by selling the company’s goods or services.
+It is a sum of money provided by an employer to an employee as a fee or proportion for completing a specific job or for attracting new business by selling the company’s goods or services.
 It’s also known as sales commissions or incentives in some cases.
-A commission can be received by anybody, not only salespeople.
-The commission is paid in addition to the pay.
+It can be received by anybody, not only salespeople.
+It is paid in addition to the pay.

-The rate of commission is determined by business policy, which guarantees basic wage plus commission over a set number of transaction closures.
+The rate is determined by business policy, which guarantees basic wage plus commission over a set number of transaction closures.

-In different areas, the commission has varied connotations.
+In different areas, it has varied connotations.
 A commission is a request to do work in exchange for payment.